-This easy Paloma Recipe is a refreshing cocktail made with grapefruit & lime juice, tequila and a splash of soda water.
+This easy Paloma cocktail is a refreshing drink made with grapefruit & lime juice, tequila and a splash of soda water.
 Serve it on the rocks with a salted rim and enjoy!

 The Paloma is one of my favorite tequila-based cocktails.
 It’s right up there with all my favorite margaritas – like these Italian Margaritas, Grilled Pineapple Margaritas, Hibiscus Margaritas, and St. Germain Margaritas.